JustFernandezz/MALICIOUS-USB_XIAO-RP2040_/README.md

 After creating an instance, navigate to security groups and configure an inbound allow rule for these ports and also an outbound for all ports

+INBOUND:
 <img width="1618" height="298" alt="Screenshot (73)" src="https://github.com/user-attachments/assets/d06b2b8f-9f90-4a3b-b76b-8c5762766ef5" />

 <img width="1628" height="278" alt="Screenshot (74)" src="https://github.com/user-attachments/assets/7fba9caa-05ca-4b9b-988e-ae7478acff4b" />

+OOUTBOUND:
 <img width="1649" height="235" alt="Screenshot (75)" src="https://github.com/user-attachments/assets/1b3d0854-d030-41be-bec2-5b0c9179c640" />

+Why we need the ports?
+5555 - Our server will use this to listen for wifi credentials 3333 - To listen for a reverse connection.
+22 - We use this to remotely connect to our machine 443 - HTTPS
+53 - DNS(Should be open)
+80 - To host our reverse shell
+(Ignore port 4444).